 Airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later in Longyearbyen, as we are happy to assist you with any extra overnights that you might want to arrange.

-Flights you (or a travel agent) book: Arrive in Longyearbyen, Svalbard, Norway (LYR) on July 5.
-Depart Longyearbyen, Svalbard (LYR) after 11:00am on July 16, as we disembark from the ship at 9:00am and recommend at least one hour to check-in before departure.
+Flights you (or a travel agent) book: Arrive in Longyearbyen, Svalbard, Norway (LYR) on July 9.
+Depart Longyearbyen, Svalbard (LYR) after 11:00am on July 20, as you disembark from the ship at 9:00am and we recommend at least one hour to check-in before departure.

 Because our two expeditions visit the archipelago back to back, spanning four weeks, your wildlife encounters will not vary much, but the July expedition may have slightly more opportunities to see wildflowers.

 Don’t let a fear of seasickness scare you away!
 For all but the most sensitive, seasickness is rarely a problem in this region.
 It’s a good idea to bring medication if you get seasick or are unsure, but you may find that you do not need it after a couple days once you have your “sea legs.”
 Even those who have experienced seasickness reported that the incredible wildlife and overall experience were well worth the temporary discomfort.
 Read our suggestions for coping with seasickness at coping with seasickness and contact us if you have any concerns.